By Alex Morgan, Senior AI Tools Analyst

 2. Neglecting Data Security

 In the race to deploy autonomous solutions, some companies, including robotic startups, have underestimated the importance of data security.
 A lack of safeguards could lead to vulnerabilities, undermining trust in their technologies.
+Future insights into AI deployment challenges can be seen in Why ChatGPT’s Retirement Vision Signals a New Era for AI (Top 5 Insights).

 3. Ignoring Energy Efficiency